Dockground

 area = [ (ASA(chain 1) + ASA(chain 2)) - ASA(pairwise complex) ] / 2

-SEQRES is the aminoacid sequence of residues in the current chain retrieved from the
+The Sequence is the amino acid or nucleotide sequence of residues in the current chain retrieved from the ATOM section of the

 The disulfide bonds indicates if the complex contains disulfide bonds.

-The number of interface residues field is the number of residues in contact with the opposite protein chain in the complex determined by changes in accessible surface area.
+The number of interface residues field is the number of residues/nucleotides in contact with the opposite protein/RNA chain in the complex determined by changes in accessible surface area.

-The interaction ranges indicates the number of the first and the last residue in the PDB sequence which
+The interaction ranges indicates the number of the first and the last residue/nucleotide in the PDB sequence which

 interacts with the other chain.
 Associated with the ECOD domain